Chart Color Schemes

 Tumbarumba has a typical household mix, with a lower-than-average median household size

 Family households account for 70.5% of all households, including 23.1% couples with children, 36.4% couples without children, and 10.1% single parent families.
-Non-family households constitute the remaining 29.5%, with lone person households at 27.8% and group households comprising 2.0%.
-The median household size is 2.3 people, smaller than the Rest of NSW average of 2.4.
+Non-family households comprise the remaining 29.5%, with lone person households at 27.8% and group households making up 2.0% of the total.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households